-How the NICE project works & how to apply
+How the NICE programme works & how to apply

-What will I gain from the NICE project?
+What will I gain from the NICE programme?

-The NICE project will provide you with entrepreneurship and intercultural competence skills to become more employable after graduation.
-You will build your entrepreneurial and communication skills by working in international teams to build a business solution for a Global Challenge - to help make the world a better place!
-While you are working on your business solution, you will complete reflective coursework for credit and will have fun learning your new skills online through interactive toolkits.
-Throughout your time on the NICE project you will be supported by staff from the partner universities to help you get the most out of your time.
+The NICE programme will provide you with entrepreneurship and intercultural competence skills to become more employable after graduation.
+You will build your entrepreneurial and communication skills by working in virtual international teams to build a business solution for a Global Challenge - to help make the world a better place!
+While you are working on your business solution, you can complete reflective coursework for credit via the NICE SLICC and will have fun learning your new skills online through interactive modules.
+Throughout your time on the NICE programme you will be supported by staff from the partner universities to help you get the most out of your time.

 Am I eligible?

-Applications for the NICE project are open to all full time, part time and visiting students from the following partner universities: University of Amsterdam, University College Dublin, University of Edinburgh, University of Goettingen, Alexandru Ioan Cuza University of Iasi, Lund University, University of Padova and the University of Salamanca.
+Applications for the NICE programme are open to all full time, part time and visiting students from the following partner universities: University of Amsterdam, University College Dublin, University of Edinburgh, University of Goettingen, Alexandru Ioan Cuza University of Iasi, Lund University, University of Padova and the University of Salamanca.

-Applications for the NICE project are also open to students with disabilities who may not be able to participate in other international experiences.
+Applications for the NICE programme are open to students with disabilities who may not be able to participate in other international experiences.

-There is no fee to join the NICE project and there is part-funding available for those who are selected to attend the summer school.
+There is no fee to join the NICE programme and there is part-funding available for those who are selected to attend the summer school.

-What will I do on the NICE project?
+What will I do on the NICE programme?

-The NICE project will provide you with skills to become more employable after graduation.
-You will build these skills by working through three different things throughout the project:
+The NICE programme will provide you with skills to become more employable after graduation.
+You will build these skills by working through two different things throughout the virtual programme:

-Fun, interactive virtual toolkits focused on intercultural competence and entrepreneurship.
+Fun, interactive virtual modules focused on intercultural competence and entrepreneurship.
 Find out more about the modules on our Modules page.

 Building an innovative business idea in a team to solve a Global Challenge that you have chosen together, you can find an overview of all the available topics for you to focus on via our Global Challenges page

-We estimate that the work above should take you between two to three hours per week for the toolkits, SLICC and business idea.
-Please keep in mind that this is just an estimate and some weeks you will spend less time on your NICE work, but other weeks you will spend more time.
+We estimate that the time to complete the NICE programme should take you between two to three hours per week for the NICE SLICC, online modules and Global Challenge work.
+Please keep in mind that this is just an estimate and while some weeks you will spend less time on your NICE work, other weeks you will spend more time.

-At the end of the NICE project, a select number of exceptional students will be invited to attend a final dissemination workshop in Brussels in August 2020 to present your Global Challenge solution to local and international community leaders.
+At the end of the NICE project, a select number of exceptional students will be invited to attend a final dissemination workshop in Brussels in August 2020 to present their Global Challenge solution to local and international community leaders.

-Applications to the NICE project will be evaluated on the following basis:
+Applications to the NICE programme will be evaluated on the following basis:

-You are a student at one of the partner universities who will be enrolled at that university for the duration of the NICE project (March to July 2019)
+You are a student at one of the partner universities who will be enrolled at that university for the duration of the NICE programme (January to July 2020)

 You must be a student in good standing